aon/aon/README.md

   <summary><b>✨&nbsp;&nbsp;About&nbsp;Me</b></summary>
   <br/>

-  I am a Full Stack Blockchain Developer with 1+ years of experience with an Electronics Engineering degree.
+  I am a Backend Developer with 2+ years of experience with an Electronics Engineering degree.

   ### My story
   I live in **Mar del Plata, Argentina**, one of the most beautiful cities in the world.
 I became interested in programming while building my engineering final project... and then I didn't stop.

   Most of my leisure time is spent trying to learn new tech, watching cool YouTube videos and trying to make new projects.
-My main focus right now: **helping build the next Web 3.0**

-  I'm currently in the process of creating my website to showcase my personal projects.
 </details>

 <details>